microformats/php-mf2/README.md

 ## Installation

 There are two ways of installing php-mf2.
-I **highly recommend** installing php-mf2 using [Composer](http://getcomposer.org).
+We **highly recommend** installing php-mf2 using [Composer](http://getcomposer.org).
 The rest of the documentation assumes that you have done so.

 To install using Composer, run